 Color management for online viewing is very different from color management for printed media.
 With printed media, you have far more control over the appearance of the final document.
 With online media, your document will appear on a wide range of possibly uncalibrated monitors and video display systems, significantly limiting your control over color consistency.

-When you color-manage documents that will be viewed exclusively on the web, Adobe recommends that you use the sRGB color space. sRGB is the default working space for most Adobe color settings, but you can verify that sRGB is selected in the Color Management preferences.
+When you color-manage documents that are viewed exclusively on the web, Adobe recommends that you use the sRGB color space. sRGB is the default working space for most Adobe color settings, but you can verify that sRGB is selected in the Color Management preferences.
 With the working space set to sRGB, any RGB graphics you create will use sRGB as the color space.

 When you export PDFs, you can choose to embed profiles.
 PDFs with embedded profiles reproduce color consistently under a properly configured color management system.
 Keep in mind that embedding color profiles increases the size of PDFs.
 RGB profiles are usually small (around 3 KB); however, CMYK profiles can range from 0.5 to 2 MB.